 Auto thefts and car break-ins continue to plague Colorado, and Castle Rock is not exempt.
 The Castle Rock Police Department believes many of these stolen vehicles are used to commit other crimes in the Town which is why it's crucial we work together to reduce these crimes of opportunity.

 CRPD continues to lead the charge in the fight against auto thefts in Colorado.
-In 2022, Castle Rock saw a 15% decrease in auto thefts — according to the CATPA Metropolitan Auto Theft Task Force.
+According to the CATPA Metropolitan Auto Theft Task Force, in 2022 Castle Rock saw a 15% decrease in auto thefts.
 This followed a 25% decrease of auto thefts in 2021.

 While Castle Rock continues to trend in the right direction, it takes all of us to keep our community safe.
-Here are some things you can do to help prevent auto thefts and car break-ins:
+View the sections below for tips to prevent auto thefts and car break-ins.

 Reminders before bed

 Every night, the Castle Rock Police Department encourages you to follow the #9pmRoutine to protect your property.
 These reminders include the following:

 - Lock your car and bring the keys with you into the house

 - If possible, park your vehicle in a garage